 We are a church grounded in the practices and teachings of an ancient faith.
 We are a church growing into the diversity and beauty of our modern world.
 We believe that being a biblical church means being open, inclusive, diverse, and ready to practice the same good news and grace we proclaim.
-Creekwood Christian Church is affiliated with the Christ Church (Disciples of Christ), a grassroots denomination with 3,800 congregations in the United States and Canada, as well as a variety of global church and mission partners.
+Creekwood Christian Church is affiliated with the Christian Church (Disciples of Christ), a grassroots denomination with 3,800 congregations in the United States and Canada, as well as a variety of global church and mission partners.

 As Disciples of Christ:

 We believe that Jesus is the Christ, whose life, death, and resurrection reveal God's love and grace.